pcieslinski/log_parser/README.md

 pipenv uninstall log-parser
 ```

-In the `data` directory in the project there is an example log
+In the `./data` directory in the project there is an example log
 file on which you can test the operation of the application.

 ## Usage